Zhang-Zhaoji/Full-SalFoM/README.md

 The SalFoM uses UMT as its feature encoder, and you can find UMT's pretrained weights on K400 [here](https://pjlab-gvm-data.oss-cn-shanghai.aliyuncs.com/umt/single_modality/l16_ptk710_ftk710_ftk400_f16_res224.pth) .

-The pretrained weights of SalFoM on DHF1K dataset are available [here](https://studentiunict-my.sharepoint.com/:u:/g/personal/mrdmtz92s11z224o_studium_unict_it/EWurLIAL4aZMsKolSQGgmzQBWk03GIj4u5gAWcVAK4oiWg?e=Nwfcp4) .
+The pretrained weights of SalFoM on DHF1K dataset are available [here](https://studentiunict-my.sharepoint.com/:u:/g/personal/mrdmtz92s11z224o_studium_unict_it/EWurLIAL4aZMsKolSQGgmzQBWk03GIj4u5gAWcVAK4oiWg?e=Nwfcp4).

+In order to train and test our model we used the scripts from the [TMFI-Net repository](https://github.com/wusonghe/TMFI-Net).

 ## Cite